cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

       default_pool_size: "10"
 ```

+!!!
+Important
+    Pooler name should never match with any Cluster name within the same namespace.

 This creates a new `Pooler` resource called `pooler-example-rw` (the name is
 arbitrary) that is strictly associated with the Postgres `Cluster` resource called
 `cluster-example` and pointing to the primary, identified by the read/write